ccarvalheira/yattp/README.md

 		}
 		fmt.Fprintf(w, "Hello!")
 	})
-	// we create the server and pass an address (same format as http.Server), a *yamux.Confing and the mux
+	// we create the server and pass an address (same format as http.Server), a *yamux.Config and the mux
-	//if you pass nil as the config, some (possibly) sane defaults will be used ys := yattp.NewYaServer(":9102", nil, mux) go ys.ListenAndServe()
+	//if you pass nil as the config, some (possibly) sane defaults will be used ys := yattp.NewYaServer(":9102", nil, mux)
+	go ys.ListenAndServe()

 	//we now build the client
-  // note that we need to pass the whole host:port address (or FQDN) yc, err := yattp.NewYaClient("127.0.0.1:9102") if err != nil {
+	// note that we need to pass the whole host:port address (or FQDN) yc, err := yattp.NewYaClient("127.0.0.1:9102")
+	if err != nil {
 		log.Println("something went wrong creating the client")
 		return
 	}
 	resp, err := yc.DoRead("GET", "/yattp", nil) //or pass in some custom headers
 	// note that you may also use every method in http.Client if err != nil {
-    log.Println("something happened while doing a request", err) }
+		log.Println("something happened while doing a request", err) return
+	}
+	byteBody, err := yattp.ReadResponseBody(resp)
+	if err != nil {
+		log.Println("something happened while reading the body", err) }
+	log.Println(string(byteBody))
 }
 ```

 ## Pros